ajithvallabai/computer_vision_constructions/README.md

 You know there are some pictures/movies where the picture/movie itself speaks i.e a langauge is born (no need to speak(audio)) similarly in language processing when you hear some stories/drama's you can get  vision or a perception.You can consider vision and language like a symbol of infinity .

+Dreams too comes in pictures/scenes

-#### Begineer
+#### Dataset

+ - MNIST Dataset
     1.Giving a raw photo graph of handwritten digit from 0 to 9 MNIST model

+ - CIFAR Dataset